ProjectCrackers/Project-Mario/public/js/mods/README.txt

 In your mod ALWAYS put '"use strict";' in the mod.
 "use strict" makes undeclared variables not work.

-Make sure your mod is in Java scope because it could potentially damage your computer
+Make sure your mod is in JavaScript sandbox offered by whatever render ur using.
+Else, it could potentially damage your computer

-If it's a music mod... why?
-And this version... mods are NOT apreaciated.
-Please wait until the game is 100% finished
+It'd be best to wait until the game is 100% finished or at least stable before modding.